yashwantksingh/yashwantksingh.github.io/README.md

-# This is a COE team's Test Site - Readme page
+# This is a COE team's Test Site
-**Used for publishing dev docs and blogs** for the team.
+**Used for publishing docs